ZupIT/ritchie-docs/content/en/Credentials/Add providers.md

 * **Field name:** Name of a credential from this provider.
 * **Field type:** Value type of this credential.
 It can be: **plain text** or **secret**.

-Once you finished this configuration, you set up this credentials following the same instructions you saw above.
+After this configuration, you set up this credentials following the same instructions above.

 {{% alert color="warning" %}}